6 Zero Waste Alternatives to Trash Bags

 Garbage bags before plastic – what was used before plastic garbage bags?

 Plastic bags were invented around the 1950s.
-So how do people collect their trash before that?
-People used to use brown paper bags to shop.
+Prior to that, people used brown paper bags to shop.
 Then they usually reused them to hold their trash.

 The household garbage was stored in big city-issued metal bins, usually collected weekly.
-People often threw their trash directly into the bin, without any bag, or inside their paper bags.
+People used to throw their trash directly into the bin, without any bag, or inside their paper bags.

 What are the benefits of using zero waste alternatives to plastic trash bags?

 • Saves money – Plastic bags are cheap, so you won’t save hundreds of dollars.
-From my calculation here, you will save about $30 per year.
-It doesn’t sound a lot, however, this item is a single-use product, and it can be overused easily.
+From my calculation, you will save about $30 per year.
+It doesn’t sound like a lot, however, this item is a single-use product, and it can be overused easily.
 So a bag here, a bag there… and it can quickly add up.

 • Saves resources – By composting your food scraps, not using any trash bags in your bin, or reusing what you already have, you will save precious resources from our planet.

-• Reduces pollution & Saves animals’ lives – Plastic bags are very light, so they can easily travel long distances.
+• Reduces pollution and saves animals’ lives – Plastic bags are very light, so they can easily travel long distances.
 That makes them a massive contributor to the pollution of our environment and killing hundreds of animals.

 How much CO2 will you cut if you stop using plastic trash bags?